dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

 round bridge extrusion) this simplifies to just `Be = Bd - Lh`.
 Given that for thick bridges typically `Bd` is near the nozzle diameter and `Lh` is near 1/2 the nozzle diameter, this means the perimeters below default thick bridges are nearly a whole layer lower than they should be.
-For legacy bridges the default settings give a smaller diameter, but it still hangs below the layer bottom, and for decent bridges you may need to increase the flow until it has the same problem.
+For thin bridges the default settings give a smaller diameter, but it still hangs below the layer bottom, and for decent bridges you may need to increase the flow until it has the same problem.

-OrcaSlicer calculates `Blh` `layer_height` and `Blw` `line_width` values for its bridge lines that are different for thick and legacy bridges.
+OrcaSlicer calculates `Blh` `layer_height` and `Blw` `line_width` values for its bridge lines that are different for thick and thin bridges.
 It also calculates a `Bls` nominal line spacing before applying `bridge_density` to calculate the `Bs` actual spacing.
 We include them in the translation calculations for each model, but these have no impact on the resulting extrusion, which only depends on `Bd` and `Bs`.

 OrcaSlicer does not differentiate between bridge lines and anchor lines, so anchors use the same flows as bridges.
 This means we cannot adjust anchors, but we can calculate their effective settings.

 ```python
 Aa = Bs*Lh